transformrs/transformrs/README.md

 I was looking into making a command line tool that could summarize PDF files.
 Then I noticed that I probably needed to use a cloud provider.
-But then I would need to support multiple providers in order to give the user a choice.
+However, then I would be requiring myself and users to use the same cloud provider.
-This library is the result of that.
+This library is avoids that.
-It provides the interface to multiple cloud providers, so that applications can be built on top.
+It provides the interface to multiple cloud providers, so that users can choose their favourite provider.

 ## Cloud versus Local